 Any new idea needs significant resources to bring it to the market.
 Protecting an idea by patenting or other means is the first step to attracting such resources, thus providing opportunities for an idea to have its greatest possible impact in the world.

 Do you have a new idea or discovery that you think has the potential to make it into a commercial product?
 The Office of Technology Licensing (OTL) will help you every step of the way, from securing intellectual property rights to finding the right company or entrepreneur to bring the product to the market.
-Contact OTL at email@example.com to start exploring your invention’s potential.
+Learn more about disclosing an invention and access our invention disclosure form here.

 Step 2: Connect with OTL

 Set up a meeting with the OTL licensing staff to discuss your discovery.
-Discuss all relevant information about the history of the invention, including any collaborators, fundings, any potential publication plans, and your vision for the product.
+Click here for a list of OTL staffers or email our general mailbox at firstname.lastname@example.org to connect with the office.
+We will discuss all relevant information about the history of the invention, including any collaborators, fundings, any potential publication plans, and your vision for the product.

 The OTL team will evaluate your invention, including its uniqueness, patentability, and commercial potential in current market conditions through an interactive process and make an informed decision on the next steps.